-- u.
+- j.
+Uses similar to and reasonably related to permitted principal uses. - k.
+(Cr. #16-13) Payday lenders provided that the payday lender is not located within 3000 feet of another payday lender and is not located within 500 feet of any residential district. - 1.
 (Cr. #11-16) Buildings exceeding forty (40) feet in height when adjacent to a residential district. - (5) LOT AREA AND WIDTH.
-Lots in the B-2 district shall have no required lot area or width, provided, however, all applicable setback and parking requirements must be met. - (6) BUILDING HEIGHT.
+Individual business sites in the B-3 District shall have no required lot area or width, provided, however, all applicable setback and parking requirements must be met. - (6) BUILDING HEIGHT.
 (Am. #11-16) Subject to subsection (4) above, there shall be no maximum height for a principal building.
-No accessory building shall exceed twenty (20) feet in height. - (7) SETBACK AND YARDS. - a.
-There shall be a minimum street yard building setback of one (1) foot from the right-of-way of all streets. - b.
-Subject to Section 22.14 no minimum side or rear yard is required. - c.
+Accessory buildings shall be less than twenty (20) feet tall and shall not exceed the height of the principal structure. - (7) SETBACK AND YARDS. - a.
+There shall be a minimum street yard setback of twenty-five (25) feet from the right-of-way of all streets. - b.
+There shall be a side yard on each side of all buildings of not less than ten (10) - c.
+There shall be a rear yard of not less than twenty-five (25) feet. - d.
 There shall be a minimum shoreyard setback of seventy-five (75) feet from the ordinary highwater mark of a navigable body of water. - (8) EROSION CONTROL.
-The uses and structures in the B-2 District are subject to Chapter 32 of the City of Waukesha Municipal Code, Chapter 21 of the Wisconsin Uniform Dwelling Code, and any other applicable State laws and administrative rules. - (9) PLANS AND SPECIFICATIONS TO BE SUBMITTED TO THE PLAN COMMISSION.
-(Am. #38-02) To encourage a business environment that is compatible with the residential character of the City, building permits for permitted uses in the B-2 District shall not be issued nor shall any substantial changes be made to any site improvements without review and approval of the Plan Commission in accordance with Section 22.15.
+The uses and structures in the B-3 District are subject to Chapter 32 of the City of Waukesha Municipal Code, Chapter 21 of the Wisconsin Uniform Dwelling Code, and any other applicable State laws and administrative rules. - (9) PLANS AND SPECIFICATIONS TO BE SUBMITTED TO THE PLAN COMMISSION.
+(Am. #38-02) To encourage a business environment that is compatible with the residential character of the City, building permits for permitted uses in the B-3 District shall not be issued nor shall any substantial changes be made to any site improvements without review and approval of the Plan Commission in accordance with Section 22.15.
 Plan Commission review shall include consideration of such factors as open space utilization, ingress, egress, parking, landscaping, building plans and the general layout in relationship to the surrounding area. - (10) PLANNED UNIT DEVELOPMENTS.
 (Cr. #38-02) The restrictions on lot area, lot width, building height, setbacks, and yards may be reduced or increased if the property is part of a Planned Unit Development Overlay District in accordance with Section 22.52.

-WAUKESHA MUNICIPAL CODE 10/07/16
+WAUKESHA MUNICIPAL CODE 12/18/2020